 A: No recent court has addressed the enforceability of the I-134 against the supporter by either the beneficiary or by a federal or state agency that provides benefits to the beneficiary.
-For a detailed discussion of this issue, and the use of Form I-134 more generally, see CLINIC's Frequently Asked Questions About Form I-134, Affidavit of Support.
+For a detailed discussion of this issue, and the use of Form I-134 more generally, see CLINIC's Frequently Asked Questions about Form I-134 and Form I-134A.